Antoniskp/logic/Intro.md

 # PUBLIC LOGIC

-# makemoney
-The idea behind the publication.
-Simple and logic.
+The idea behind the publication is simple and logic.
 Truthful.
-Make some money while helpin others.
+Make some money while helpin others and probably myself.
 How to do that.
-By education ma frands.So to speak it is a lot to link about, here you go to chapter for it.
+By education ma frands.So to speak it is a lot to link about, here you go to Education chapter.